Writing Tips For Staying on Your Game

 I think blogging’s a lot like that.

-20. @Friar, Yes, it’s true.
-I’ve actually written about this for one of my clients, which is a non-profit organization.
-They were trying to educate people about using the Internet safely, although the focus was more on practicing caution regarding misinformation and not so much poor writing.
+@Friar: Yes, it’s true.
+I’ve actually written about this for one of my clients who runs a non-profit organization.
+They were trying to educate people about using the internet safely, although the focus was on practicing caution regarding misinformation and not so much on poor writing.
 But both are a problem on the web.
 While the poor writing pains me, the misinformation out there can actually be dangerous.
 Still, I like the free and open plains of the web.

 Marc takes a good look around, “Writing resources huh?
 Something that will help me build up my weaknesses or maximize my strengths as a writer?”